 Pet Support for Ageing Pet Owners

-Pets and Positive Ageing recognises that supporting pet owners to care for their pets is a priority both for the welfare of the pet and the person.
+Pets and Positive Ageing recognises that supporting pet owners to care for their pets is a priority, both for the welfare of the pet and the person.

 COTA ACT also provides a list of pet care services that provide a discount to seniors and pensioners.

-Existing Providers who Provide Pet Support in Aged Care Packages
+Existing Providers who may Provide Pet Support:

 - Feros Care